hashicorp/terraform-provider-azurerm/website/docs/d/api_management.html.markdown

 * `notification_sender_email` - Email address from which the notification will be sent.

-* `created` - Creation date of the API Management service.

 * `gateway_url` - Gateway URL of the API Management service.

 * `gateway_regional_url` - Gateway URL of the API Management service in the Default Region.